ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 looking at the main effect of feedback on

-We plotted the power obtained with our sample size (N = 166) and the sample size we expect to work with after our exclusion criteria have been applied (N = 145) as a function of a range of effect sizes, depicted in the images below.
+We plotted the power obtained with our sample size (N = 166) and the roughly estimated sample size we expect to work with after our exclusion criteria have been applied (N = 145) as a function of a range of effect sizes, depicted in the images below.

 ![alt text](https://github.com/ffzg-erudito/inter-testing-feedback-2018/blob/master/analyses/images/H3-H6_power_plot_N166.png)

 ![alt text](https://github.com/ffzg-erudito/inter-testing-feedback-2018/blob/master/analyses/images/H3-H6_power_plot_N145.png)

-As can be seen from the images, with our effective sample size we expect to have .8 power to detect an effect size in the lower medium range.
+As can be seen from the images, with our effective sample size we expect to obtain power of about .8 to detect even effects deemed small by Cohen (1988).

 # Exclusion criteria